 Managing applications involves taking into consideration how we plan to distribute them.
-In the Kubernetes ecosystem we are used to either render our YAML files with a tool such as kustomize and distribute those through a selected channel (e.g., store them in a repository), or make use of tools such as Helm and define our applications as charts.
+In the Kubernetes ecosystem we are used to either rendering our YAML files with a tool such as kustomize and distributing those through a selected channel (e.g., storing them in a repository), or using tools such as Helm and defining our applications as charts.
 The first approach requires us as developers to define the intermediate tooling to upload, download, deploy the applications from the selected repository while maintaining a low complexity from the point of view of maintaining the core YAML files.
-The second approach increases a notch the complexity of the maintenance since creating a chart is not a straitforward task, and also requires preparing a repository compatible with Helm.
+The second approach increases the complexity of the maintenance a notch, since creating a chart is not a straightforward task, and also requires preparing a repository compatible with Helm.

 The catalog will store applications on a repository named after your username (which matches the one you are using in github).
 An application is referenced on the catalog using the following identifier: